capellil/iPregel/README.md

 iPregel has been developed by Ludovic Capelli during an internship at the National Institute of Informatics in Tokyo, Japan, in 2017-2018, under the supervision of Professor Hu.
 Since 2018, it has been being developed by Ludovic Capelli as part of his PhD at the University of Edinburgh.
 ### Publications
+1. Ludovic A. R. Capelli, Zhenjiang Hu, Timothy A. K. Zakian, Nick Brown and J. Mark Bull.
+2019. iPregel: Vertex-Centric Programmability Vs Memory Efficiency And Performance, Why Choose?
+In Journal of Parallel Computing (PARCO'19), Volume 86, Pages 45-56.
+DOI: https://doi.org/10.1016/j.parco.2019.04.005.
-Ludovic A. R. Capelli, Zhenjiang Hu, and Timothy A. K. Zakian.
+1. Ludovic A. R. Capelli, Zhenjiang Hu, and Timothy A. K. Zakian.
 2018. iPregel: A Combiner-Based In-Memory Shared Memory Vertex-Centric Framework.
 In Proceedings of the 47th International Conference on Parallel Processing Companion (ICPP '18).
 ACM, New York, NY, USA, Article 33, 10 pages.
 DOI: https://doi.org/10.1145/3229710.3229719